How to Inspect Exterior Walls for Moisture Damage

 Watch for:

-- Cracks or fractures in siding panels
+- Cracked, broken, or impact-damaged siding panels

 Pay particular attention to areas exposed to frequent rainfall or direct sunlight.
 These surfaces experience greater stress and are more likely to deteriorate over time.